Desktop computer buying tips

 The case or chassis is often overlooked when buying a new computer.
 Below are some things to think about regarding the case.

-4. Does the case support the latest motherboard standard, for example, the ATX (advanced technology extended) motherboard standard?
+- Does the case support the latest motherboard standard, such as the ATX (Advanced Technology eXtended) motherboard standard?
 Knowing the motherboard standard helps with future upgrades.

 Hard drive

 The hard drive is the destination of all your files and information.
-Make sure you get a hard drive with enough space and runs at speeds that don't slow down the overall computer performance.
+Ensure you get a hard drive with enough space and runs at speeds that don't slow down the overall computer performance.

 Memory

-Memory is an important purchasing decision on a computer.
-The more memory the computer has, the more efficient it runs software.
+Memory is an important purchasing decision for a computer.
+The more memory a computer has, the more efficiently it runs software.

 Network card